Maine's biggest lobster returned to Atlantic Ocean

 The marine lab has no record of a larger lobster being caught in the state, she said.
 The world's largest recorded lobster was a 44-pounder (20-kg) caught off Nova Scotia in 1977, according to the Guinness Book of World Records.

-Maine lobstermen hauled in a record 100 million pounds (45.4 tons) of lobsters last year, due in part to overfishing of predators such as haddock, cod and monkfish.
+Maine lobstermen hauled in a record 100 million pounds (45.4 tonnes) of lobsters last year, due in part to overfishing of predators such as haddock, cod and monkfish.

 (Editing by Paul Thomasch and Sandra Maler)